imaus10/thumbor_extras/readme.md

 # thumbor_extras

-Some useful extensions to thumbor.
+Some useful extensions to thumbor - extra filters and detectors.

 Currently not yet a pip package, so to use, you must `git clone` and add the root dir to your `PYTHONPATH`: